HAQ-Lab/WRF_on_ARGO/README.md

 ```

 This is your space, but remember that the storage space is shared with the group.
 Be sure to use the `scratch` space for temporary files, and communicate with group members to ensure everyone has enough space for their work.

+# Installing WRF
+The process is documented on the Wiki page of this repository.